Doma, Nigeria

 Doma is a Local Government Area in Nasarawa State, Nigeria.
 Its headquarters are in the town of Doma.
+Doma LGA houses Special Forces Command, Federal Science and Technical College, Olam Rice Farm and Doma Dam.

 It has an area of 2,714 km^{2} and had a population of 139,607 in the 2006 census.

 The postal code of the area is 950.

-Odu is the annual festival in Doma local government, farming is the occupation of most of the Alago people who are the predominant tribe in Doma.
+Odu is the annual festival in Doma local government.
+Farming is the occupation of most of the Alago people and the Bassa people who are the predominant tribes in Doma.
+While the Alago people are predominant in the Northern part of the Local Government Council, the Bassa people are found in great number in the Southern part of Doma.